Take the First Step Toward Your Criminal Justice Career Now!

 Before you can become a correctional officer, you need to be at least 18 years old and have either a high school diploma or a GED.
 Some states require college credits, as well.
 However, law enforcement or military experience counts toward those credits.
 Also, you must be a U.S citizen with no felony convictions.

 To work as a correctional officer in a federal prison, the Federal Bureau of Prisons requires you to have a bachelor’s degree and three years of full-time experience in a field that provided counseling, assistance, or supervision (or a combination of the three) to even obtain an entry-level position.

 Training academy is a requirement to becoming a correctional officer.
 Training varies from place to place, but many start with on-the-job training right out of the gate.
 Subjects that are taught are self-defense, institutional policies, regulations, and operations.
 You may be taught how to use firearms, although not always.

-Bls.gov says the annual median range for a correctional officers salary is $43,510.
-However, some earn as much as $74,060.
+The Bureau of Labor Statistics reports that the average salary for correctional officers was $54,760 in 2022, while the top 10 percent averaged closer to $82,600.
 You will receive health insurance as well as retirement benefits.
 Since correctional officers are uniformed, you don’t need to worry about purchasing clothing suitable for the work environment.

 Sounds like a good career choice for you?
 See how much you already know with our criminal justice practice tests.